Simontuk/simontuk.github.io/content/home/about.md

 +++

-### This site is currently under construction
-### Powered by [Hugo][1] and [blogdown][2]

 # Biography

-Simon Steiger is a student of molecular biotechnology at the Insitute for Pharmacy and Molecular Biotechnology [*IPMB*](http://www.ipmb.uni-heidelberg.de/) at University Heidelberg.
-His specialization is in bioinformatics with an special emphasis on genomics and the work with single cell sequencing data.
-He is currently pursuing a master degree.
+I am currently pursuing a masters degree in molecular biotechnology at the Insitute for Pharmacy and Molecular Biotechnology [*IPMB*](http://www.ipmb.uni-heidelberg.de/) at University Heidelberg.
+My current research centers around the application and development of tools for the analysis of sequencing data.
+An special emphasis of my recent work was in genomics and the work with single cell sequencing data.
+I thrive collaborating in interdisciplinary labs, trying to understand the needs and differences of computational and wet-lab biology.
-For his bachelor thesis he worked in the Computational Oncology lab supervised by Carl Herrmann and Naveed Ishaque at the [eilslabs][3].
+For my bachelor thesis I worked in the Computational Oncology lab supervised by Carl Herrmann and Naveed Ishaque at the [eilslabs][3].

 [1]:	https://gohugo.io/
 [2]:	https://github.com/rstudio/blogdown